elotl/kip/scripts/update_instance_data/pricing-updater/README.md

 This tool gets pricing data for given region and provider from cloudinfo, converts it to format that KIP understands and creates ConfigMap (or dumps to json), which KIP can use.

+## Supported providers
+[x] AWS
+[x] Azure

+Warning: GCE is not supported, because cloudinfo doesn't have data about custom instances.

 ## Data format:
 ```json
 {